PERSOL HR DATA BANK in APAC

 This government regulation implemented on February 2, 2021, replaced Presidential Regulation No. 20 of 2018 of the same name, which provided for the use of work permits for foreign workers.
 It is noteworthy that the scope of the Expatriate Manpower Utilization Plan (RPTKA), which does not require approval by the Ministry of Manpower, has been expanded, which was also stipulated in Presidential Regulation No. 20 of 2018.

-Decision of the Minister of Manpower and Transmigration No. 228 of 2019
+Minister of Manpower and Transmigration Decision No. 228 of 2019 on the Positions that Expatriates are Permitted to Work

 This ministerial decision lists in the appendix the positions that expatriates are permitted to work.
 Accordingly, as a rule, expatriates shall select the position settled in the appendix.
 Provided, however, this ministerial decision prescribes that the minister may approve the employment of expatriates even when the positions required by the employers are not listed in the appendix.
 This decision also prescribes that the positions open for expatriates and the requirements of the positions shall be evaluated at least every two years or whenever necessary.

-Duty to prepare enterprise rules and regulations in Indonesia and contents of enterprise rules and regulations
+Duty to prepare company regulations in Indonesia and the contents of company regulations

 -